mvrl/RANGE/Readme.md

 ------------------------------
 Output: (10000, 1280)
 ```
-The `load_model` module can be used to load other soTA location encoders such as SatCLIP, GeoCLIP, CSP, SINR, etc. Look inside `./range/load_model.py` file for details on usage and which location encoders are currently supported.
+The `load_model` module can be used to load other soTA location encoders such as `SatCLIP, GeoCLIP, CSP, SINR`, etc. Look inside `./range/load_model.py` file for details on usage and which location encoders are currently supported.

 📑 Citation